-- 6.7.1.1 A user shall be able to broadcast vocal information to all passengers at specific locations such as station concourses and platforms. - 6.7.1.2 The broadcasted information could be real-time or pre-recorded.

-6.7.2.1 This application allows the entitled user to broadcast vocal information to passengers at designated location(s).
-This type of broadcast may contain information about delayed trains or exceptional arrangements including evacuation announcements.

-6.7.3.1 Railway staff, ground system, public (as recipient).
+- 6.7.1.1 A user shall be able to broadcast vocal information to all passengers at specific locations such as station concourses and platforms. - 6.7.1.2 The broadcasted information could be real-time or pre-recorded. - 6.7.2 Rationale - 6.7.2.1 This application allows the entitled user to broadcast vocal information to passengers at designated location(s).
+This type of broadcast may contain information about delayed trains or exceptional arrangements including evacuation announcements. - 6.7.3 Users - 6.7.3.1 Railway staff, ground system, on-board system, members of the public. - 6.7.4 Functional attributes - 6.7.4.1 Call routing to the appropriate user(s) shall have a high level of accuracy. - 6.7.4.2 Potential risk of system misuse shall be compensated by technical implementation - Usability criteria 6.7.5

-- 6.7.4.1 Call routing to the appropriate user/s shall have a high level of accuracy. - 6.7.4.2 Potential risk of system misuse shall be compensated by technical implementation - 6.7.5 Usability criteria - 6.7.5.1 The display to the user shall present a simple HMI interaction for voice communication initiation.
+6.7.5.1 The display to the user shall present a simple HMI interaction for voice communication initiation.

 6.7.6.1 This section provides information relating to the relationships that exist between this application and others.
-It is envisaged that a user profile that includes this application will also have all related applications shown in Table 85 included within their profile.
+It is envisaged that a user profile that includes this application will also have all related applications shown in Table 97 included within their profile.

 Ref Title of related application

 8.3 Role management and presence

 8.4 Location services

-8.5 Authorisation of voice communication
+8.5 Authorisation of communication

 8.7 Authorisation of application

-8.8 Prioritisation
+8.8 QoS Class Negotiation

+8.12 Arbitration

-Table 85: Station public address - related application list
+Table 97: Station public address - related application list